 - (a) The World Geodetic System 1984 (WGS-84) shall be used as the horizontal (geodetic) reference system for international air navigation.
 Consequently, published aeronautical geographical coordinates (indicating latitude and longitude) shall be expressed in terms of the WGS-84 geodetic reference datum. - (b) In precise geodetic applications and some air navigation applications, temporal changes in the tectonic plate motion and tidal effects on the Earth's crust should be modelled and estimated.
-To reflect the temporal effect, an epoch should be included with any set of absolute station coordinates. - Note 1:The epoch of the WGS-84 (G873) reference frame is 1997.0 while the epoch of the latest updated WGS-84 (G1150) reference frame, which includes a plate motion model, is 2001.0.
-(G indicates that the coordinates were obtained through Global Positioning System (GPS) techniques, and the number following G indicates the GPS week when these coordinates were implemented in the United States' National Geospatial-Intelligence Agency's precise ephemeris estimation process.) - Note 2:The set of geodetic coordinates of globally distributed permanent GPS tracking stations for the most recent realization of the WGS-84 reference frame (WGS-84 (G1150)) is provided in Doc 9674.
-For each permanent GPS tracking station, the accuracy of an individually estimated position in WGS-84 (G1150) has been in the order of 1 cm ($1 \square$). - Note 3:Another precise worldwide terrestrial coordinate system is the International Earth Rotation Service (IERS) Terrestrial Reference System (ITRS), and the realization of ITRS is the IERS Terrestrial Reference Frame (ITRF).
+To reflect the temporal effect, an epoch should be included with any set of absolute station coordinates. - Note 1:[The latest version of the WGS-84 reference frame is realized through coordinates of 17 GPS tracking stations which are part of the GPS Control Segment.
+They are aligned to IGb14 (considered to be equivalent to ITRF2014 (International Terrestrial Reference System 2014)) at epoch 2005.0 - Note 2:Another precise worldwide terrestrial coordinate system is the International Earth Rotation Service (IERS) Terrestrial Reference System (ITRS), and the realization of ITRS is the IERS Terrestrial Reference Frame (ITRF).
 Guidance material regarding the ITRS is provided in Appendix C of Doc 9674.
-The most current realization of WGS-84 (G1150) is referenced to the ITRF 2000 epoch.
-WGS-84 (G1150) is consistent with ITRF 2000 and in practical realization the difference between these two systems is in the one to two centimetre range worldwide, meaning WGS-84 (G1150) and ITRF 2000 are essentially identical.
+WGS-84 (G2139) is consistent with ITRF 2014 and in practical realization the difference between these two systems is statistically insignificant for most applications, meaning WGS-84 (G2139) and ITRF 2014 are essentially identical.]